kasra-pky/Black_jack-for-discord/README.md

   - `/bjrank`: Show the top 10 players based on XP.

 ## Requirements
-- Python 3.8+
+- nothing
-- Discord.py library (`pip install discord.py`)
-- Openpyxl library for XP tracking (`pip install openpyxl`)

-Create a Discord Bot and Obtain Its Token: Follow these steps to create a bot and get its token:
+##Create a Discord Bot and Obtain Its Token: Follow these steps to create a bot and get its token:
 Go to the Discord Developer Portal.
 Click New Application, give it a name (e.g., "Blackjack Bot"), and click Create.
 In the left menu, select Bot and click Add Bot, then confirm by clicking Yes, do it!.